elotl/milpa-apps/elasticsearch/README.md

 ![Nginx logs](https://github.com/elotl/milpa-apps/blob/master/kibana-beats/screenshots/nginx-filebeat-logs.png "Nginx logs")

 ### Step 7: Teardown
-We've successfully walked through setting up elasticsearch and systems to generate and view logs.
+That's all there is to it!
+We've successfully walked through setting up elasticsearch and related systems to generate and view logs and metrics.
 All of this was done using Milpa instead of building out servers manually.
-Since we're done with them, lets delete the pods and services:
+Since we're done with this demonstration, lets delete the pods and services:

-a) Terminate `curl-servers.sh` process with a `Ctrl-C`
+a) Terminate the `curl-servers.sh` process with a `Ctrl-C`

 b) Delete the Elasticsearch, Kibana and Nginx pods and services: